The Human Tissue Act

 How you can help - National GIST Tissue Bank

-As part of the effort to create our PAWS-GIST clinic in the UK it was concluded that a National GIST tumour bank would be needed so that any research team considering work on GIST can have a central place to apply for this rare material.
+As part of the effort to create our PAWS-GIST clinic in the UK it was concluded that a National GIST tissue bank would be needed so that any research team considering work on GIST can have a central place to apply for this rare material.

 Access to primary clinical samples (tumour and matched normal blood) is vital to progress our understanding of rare tumours such as GIST.
-With your help we can set up a national collection of samples available to anyone with a good quality research proposal.
+With your help we can grow a national collection of samples available to anyone with a good quality research proposal.
 This bank is a valuable resource that will support GIST cancer research locally, nationally and internationally.
 It will provide researchers with a diverse selection of high quality GIST tumour specimens and clinical data obtained by dedicated tumour bank staff who follow strict procedures and ethical guidelines.

 Working in collaboration with pathologists, medical oncologists, surgeons and other hospital personnel, specially trained staff will obtain patient consent, collect samples and assemble clinical information about each donor and their corresponding specimens.

 Please try to assist in this research by sending samples to the National GIST biobank.